Dr. Marcoux-Boriack, DVM

 Upon graduation, she was blessed with an opportunity to join the Egret Bay family after having finished her internship with them and has been here since then.

 Aileen currently lives in League City with her husband, Rene whom was a fellow classmate at VTI and is also employed at Egret Bay.
-They are blessed with two sons, Rylan and Aren.
-They also have two fur babies, Emerson and Scooby, of which the latter was adopted through the kennel program at VTI.
+They are blessed with three sons, Rylan, Aren, and Iain.
+They also have their fur baby Coco.

 Through His plans, Aileen hopes to continue to grow in experience and faith, being an instrument of the Lord to serve the community and those around her.